PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 In GSEA, the collection of gene sets interrogated against the observed data are a family of hypotheses.
 The recommended procedure for quantifying Type I errors is the false discovery rate (FDR).
 The FDR is defined as the expected value of the fraction of rejected null hypotheses that are in fact true.
 In practice, GSEA establishes this proportion empirically.

-In general, given a specified threshold $$T$$ of the global statistic, the FDR is be the number of true null hypotheses larger than $$T$$ divided by the sum of true and false null hypotheses larger than $$T$$.
+In general, given a specified threshold $$T$$ of the global statistic, the FDR is the number of true null hypotheses larger than $$T$$ divided by the sum of true and false null hypotheses larger than $$T$$.
 For GSEA, $$T$$ would be some value of the enrichment score and a true null hypothesis would represent a gene set that is in fact not enriched.
 In practice, we won't directly observe the latter so it is estimated from the values of the empirical null that exceed $$T$$ (Figure 7).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">